 Pathways to Opportunities is a collaborative educational initiative between Northeast Arc and Lynn Classical High School

-The program provides students in grades 9-12 the opportunity to create connectedness through a mentorship program that also provides life-skill building, activity, mentorship, and paid participation and internships.
+The program provides students in grades 9-12 the opportunity to create connectedness through a mentorship program that also provides life-skill building, mentorship, and paid participation and internships.
 The multi-year program serves as a connection for participating students, empowering them to discover personal growth through collaborative experiences.
 One goal of this program is to develop a pipeline of diverse, well-prepared, and caring staff for human service agencies, including Northeast Arc.
 Students, upon graduation, would be given priority application status to open positions at Northeast Arc and will be supported, if they choose, to take full advantage of tuition reimbursement and tuition remission programs available to Northeast Arc employees.

 The program is free of charge for participants and will provide them with financial incentives including stipends and paid internship opportunities.

 Pathways to Opportunities is made possible by funders who see the value in programs designed to expand the future human services workforce.
 In all, a dozen different foundations, organizations, and individuals have contributed to Pathways representing a broad commitment to the program.

 To learn more or to inquire about enrollment, please email Maria Terris, Pathways to Opportunities Program Director.

 Pictured are some of the participants in the Pathways to Opportunities program, alongside Northeast Arc staff.
 Kneeling L-R are: Kali Man, Vylexi Man, Emmelin Alvarado Back Row L-R Tavyana Man, Deeasia Man, Edwin Ventura, Susan Ring-Brown, Wysmicka Valquilla Douyon, Tatiana Chhot, Ziv Perez Center L-R Marleny Garcia, Maria Terris

 - To be able to recognize they have value, and they offer value to others